Distilling Diversity and Control in Diffusion Models: Diversity Distillation

 \section{Diversity Distillation}

-Our DT-Visualization analysis established a notable correlation between early timesteps and structural diversity in diffusion outputs.
-This motivates our investigation into whether initial denoising steps causally determine the diversity characteristics of generated samples.
-To empirically test this hypothesis, we propose a hybrid inference approach that selectively combines base and distilled models during generation, enabling systematic examination of the mechanisms underlying mode collapse.
+Our $\hat{\mathbf{x}}_{0}$ analysis identified a clear hypothesis: the first timestep is the primary bottleneck causing diversity collapse in distilled models.
+To test this causally, we design experiments that directly manipulate the first timestep and measure the impact on sample diversity.
+If our hypothesis is valid, targeted interventions at this critical step should restore diversity without affecting efficiency.

+We develop two approaches to test this hypothesis.
+First, we replace the first timestep of distilled model inference with the corresponding step from the base model.
+Second, we examine whether simply skipping the problematic first timestep can improve diversity.
+Both approaches target the identified bottleneck while preserving the computational advantages of distilled models.

-We implement this approach in Algorithm~\ref{alg:diverse}, which uses the base model for the critical first timestep(s) to establish diverse structural compositions, then transitions to the distilled model for efficient refinement of details.
-This method leverages complementary strengths of both models while addressing their respective weaknesses, effectively distilling diversity from the base model into the distilled model's generation process without requiring additional training or model modifications.
+Algorithm~\ref{alg:diverse} implements our hybrid inference strategy.
+The approach uses the base model for the critical first timestep(s) to establish diverse structural foundations, then transitions to the distilled model for efficient completion.
+This design directly tests whether the first timestep controls diversity while maintaining computational efficiency.